 This holiday storm was one of the biggest Thanksgiving storms to ever hit a major city.
 Twenty inches of snow fell that Thanksgiving holiday which, even though Denver is no stranger to winter weather, caught many people off guard.

 The parade marched on but a few floats couldn’t withstand the almost four inches of snow that fell on New York City on Thanksgiving Thursday, 1989 (11/23/89).
 This storm broke records, as it was the first Thanksgiving Day snowstorm since 1938.
 Snow also fell from Virginia up into New England that Thanksgiving holiday causing some football games to be canceled and tough holiday travel.

 Residents in parts of western New York got clobbered with a ferocious snowstorm the week before Thanksgiving.
 The magnitude of it was quite a surprise to many who, while most likely used to large amounts of snowfall in that region, probably weren’t prepared for the 5 feet that fell on Tuesday, November 18, followed by another 2 feet around the eastern Lake Erie and Lake Ontario regions on Thursday, November 20th.
 While not quite a Thanksgiving storm, it did disrupt travel for those trying to visit relatives for the holiday.

-What about this year?
-Find out what’s in store for Thanksgiving weather here!
+Find out what we’re predicting for your Thanksgiving weather here!